chimmelb/fun-node-homework/readme.md

 Do **not** zip any library packages (node_modules, bower_components, etc).
 I would install those when I build your project, and will know how to do so from your documentation.
 With just source code and maybe a static script (like if you include your web framework's CDN file), this zip file should be extremely small.

 It is my intention to unzip your file, read the documentation, and then build and run your project.
-I will then load the web page and enter a few sequences, looking for correct behavior (results are stored on the page, user notified of success/failure, 1.5s delay on successful entires).
+I will follow the use case above.